 We welcome and encourage any help or suggestions to how we can improve our camp in this regard.

 There is no waste management system or recycling facilities in Leh.
 The transportation of material to recycling plants is costly and damaging to the environment.
-The most effective way to dispose of rubbish is to burn it which is not ideal so we are constantly looking for suggestions for how we can creatively or practically employ garbage on site.
+The most effective way to dispose of rubbish is to burn it, which is not ideal.
+We are constantly looking for suggestions for how we can creatively or practically employ garbage on site.

-A majority of food products that enter the UT of Ladakh, come in single-use plastic or Tetrapak cartons
+A majority of food products that enter the Union Territory of Ladakh, come in single-use plastic or Tetrapak cartons

 To understand more about the environmental challenges that Leh faces with increased tourism, please read this article